-The second course of the Surgical Technology program, this course provides the student with the theoretical and practical understanding of the technology and practices used in caring for a patient undergoing a surgical procedure.
+The second course of the Surgical Technology Program, this course provides the student with a theoretical and practical understanding of the technology and practices used in caring for a patient undergoing a surgical procedure.
 Additional material covers the structure and function of a healthcare facility and specifically the Operating Room.

 Hours/semester: 96-108 lecture.
 Prerequisites: Completion of SURG 440 and SURG 441 with grades of C or better.

 Covers the most common procedures and equipment utilized by the surgical technologist during specialty surgery.
 These specialties include neurosurgery, vascular surgery, orthopedic surgery and others.
 The course prepares the student for the national certification examination.

 Hours/semester: 512 clinical practice hours.
 Prerequisites: SURG 440 and SURG 441 with grades of C or better, and a current healthcare provider CPR card.

 Provides the student with hands-on experience in the surgical suite caring for patients under the supervision of a surgical technologist or a registered nurse.
 They will also gain experience in patient and staff interaction and communication.
 Prepares the student for the national certification examination.